-As far as the meaning of Haberdeventure, it is generally accepted that the name is a loose variation of the Latin phrase of “havitatio de ventus.
+As far as the meaning of Haberdeventure, it is generally accepted that the name is a loose variation of the Latin phrase of “havitatio de ventus."
 This means to “dwell in or of the wind.”

 In the history of Thomas Stone National Historic Site, the park has been hit by a tornado, a derecho and the remnants of two tropical storms, all wind related phenomena.
 When you visit, stand outside the house on the small rise the house sits on to see if you feel any cool and comforting winds.
-Then you can decide whether you think the name fits the description.